alexander5109/portfolio/README.md

 ### 🏰 [FormacionLaboralXXI-DjangoWebApp](https://github.com/alexander5109/FormacionLaboralXXI-DjangoWebApp)
 A Django web application inspired by real-world training institutions.
 It provides a user login system and full CRUD capabilities for managing students, courses, and training centers.
 The frontend is styled using a Bootstrap HTML/CSS template for a clean and responsive experience.

-## 🔧 Personal Programing Projects
-- **Gestor de Tecnicaturas (WIP)** — A desktop application designed to help digitize and manage student academic records, created for practical use by school staff.
-Written in C# with support for JSON, CSV, and SQLite3, it includes utilities to parse Google Sheets exports for bulk data import.

 ## 🔧 Gaming & Modding

 ### 🎮 [BFME2-ChallengeSystemTop10Players](https://github.com/alexander5109/BFME2-ChallengeSystemTop10Players)